ratanachh/npa/docs/tasks/phase2.1-relationship-mapping/README.md

 - [x] Unit tests cover all functionality - 27 tests passing ✅
 - [x] Documentation is complete

+---

+## ⚠️ Post-Implementation Review & Identified Gaps

+During a comprehensive code review conducted after the initial completion of phases 1.1 through 2.7, several gaps were identified in the relationship mapping implementation.
+While the foundational attributes and metadata processing were in place, the SQL generation logic for joins was incomplete and contained critical bugs.

+### Identified Issues:

+1.  **Missing `OneToOne` Support**: The `[OneToOne]` attribute was never created, and no logic existed in the metadata providers or `SqlGenerator` to handle one-to-one relationships.
+This was a significant feature gap.

+2.  **Incorrect `JOIN` Table Generation**: The `SqlGenerator` was incorrectly using the primary entity's table for all `JOIN` operations instead of resolving the related entity's table.
+This caused all relationship join queries to fail.

+3.  **Flawed `ON` Clause Generation**: The logic for automatically generating the `ON` clause for `OneToMany` and the new `OneToOne` relationships was incorrect, preventing proper bidirectional joins.

+4.  **Incomplete `ManyToMany` Joins**: The initial implementation could not generate the necessary two-step `JOIN` through a join table, making `ManyToMany` queries non-functional.

+### Resolution:

+These issues were formally addressed as part of **[Phase 2.8: One-to-One Relationship Support](../phase2.8-one-to-one-relationship-support/README.md)**.
+During that phase, the following corrective actions were taken:

+- The `OneToOneAttribute` was created.
+- The `MetadataProvider` and `EntityMetadataGenerator` were updated for the new attribute.
+- The `SqlGenerator` and `Parser` were significantly refactored to fix all identified join generation bugs for all relationship types (`OneToOne`, `ManyToOne`, `OneToMany`, and `ManyToMany`).
+- Comprehensive unit tests were added to `SqlGeneratorTests.cs` to validate all relationship join scenarios, ensuring these bugs would not re-occur.

+This work has solidified the relationship mapping feature, making it robust and reliable.

+---

 ## 📝 Detailed Requirements

 ### 1. Relationship Attributes